Like us on Facebook Follow us on Twitter Follow us on LinkedIn UNH on YouTube Follow us on Instagram Add us on Snapchat

 Volunteers needed to hunt for invasive green crabs that threaten the Seacoast’s environment.

-If the skies are clear, the UNH Observatory will hold a public viewing session at sunset.
+If the skies are clear, the UNH Observatory will hold public viewing sessions starting at 8 p.m.
 Visit Facebook for updates.

 Get in the “weeds” at Odiorne Point in Rye and learn how to identify and forage for local edible seaweeds.